openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 #.
 Scroll to the **Cohort Management** section at the bottom.

 #.
-From the drop down list, select the cohort that you want to associate
+From the drop down list, select the cohort to which you want to associate
-   with your content group.
+   your content group.

-   If the cohort that you want to associate with your content group does not yet exist, you can create it here.

-4. Click the **Settings** tab for the selected cohort.
+#.
+Click the **Settings** tab for the selected cohort.

 #.
 Under **Associated Content Group**, choose the **Select a Content Group** option.